 - Heightened Dread from Uncertainty: This uncertainty about the future exacerbates feelings of dread and hopelessness, with many graduates struggling to envision stable careers in an unpredictable AI-driven landscape, amplifying AI anxiety and risking progression to depression, as well as mental health struggles resulting from ongoing job market unpredictability.

-The psychological impact of these pressures has led to a significant rise in mental health concerns among Gen Z, highlighting the urgent need for targeted support and resources for young adults navigating this challenging environment.
+The psychological impact of these pressures has led to a significant rise in mental health concerns and mental health problems among Gen Z, highlighting the urgent need for targeted support and resources for young adults navigating this challenging environment.
 However, many Gen Z individuals often face challenges in accessing quality mental health care due to insurance complications and high out-of-pocket costs, creating additional barriers to receiving the help they need.

 Ripples in Studies and the Broader Job Ecosystem: Fueling AI Anxiety in Education

 AI’s influence extends beyond job searches into the classroom and economy at large, where AI anxiety is becoming a staple of student life, often compounded by hopelessness over academic investments.
-Growing concern for youth mental health is evident as AI anxiety spreads from college to high school students, highlighting the need for targeted support.
+Growing concern for youth mental health is evident as AI anxiety spreads from college to high school students, highlighting the need for targeted mental health support.
 The 2025 AI Index Report from Stanford’s Human-Centered AI Institute reveals that nearly 90% of notable AI models now come from industry, signaling a shift where academia must catch up to prepare students for an AI-saturated workforce.
 In labor markets, AI is poised to displace jobs unevenly: J.P.
 Morgan Research warns of paradigm shifts in industries like tech and finance, with some firms scaling back entry-level hiring while adding roles for AI-proficient workers.

 For students, this means rethinking studies in key areas amid rising AI anxiety: